-These two scenarios give us little or no warning that we may need to evacuate our homes.
-If we survive a sudden earthquake, but our place is damaged, we may find ourselves needing to leave before more after-shocks arrive, and find a safer place to stay until repairs can be made.
-With wildfires, there is a high probability that we could be forced to leave by the authorities, without time to pack or take much with us.
+Those two scenarios gave us little or no warning that we may need to evacuate our homes.
+If we survived a sudden earthquake, but our place was damaged, we might have found ourselves needing to leave before more after-shocks arrive, and find a safer place to stay until repairs can be made.
+With wildfires, there was a high probability that we could have been forced to leave by the authorities, without time to pack or take much with us.
 Lives are on the line!

-Because of where I live, I think about having to evacuate more than those who have to hunker down and ride out a snowstorm.
-But being able to evacuate quickly could come in handy no matter where you currently reside.
+Even today where I live in the Pacific Northwest, I think about having to evacuate due to earthquake or wildfires more than those who have to hunker down and ride out a snowstorm in Montana or Wisconsin.
+Many of you have to contend with seasonal floods or hurricanes.
+Being able to evacuate quickly could save lives, no matter where you currently reside.

 If we need to evacuate immediately, at the very least we have the emergency packs in our vehicles, along with blankets and extra water.
 Not a bad place to start.